 Applying for RPKS

-Ākonga are encouraged and supported to apply for recognition of skills and knowledge either before the beginning of their intended programme or at any appropriate stage thereafter.

-Ākonga apply for RPKS by completing the published forms and and relevant business division process.
+Ākonga are encouraged and supported to apply for RPKS either before the beginning of their intended programme or at any appropriate stage thereafter by completing the published forms and following relevant process.

-Recognising prior knowledge and skills may be undertaken in Te Reo Māori.
+RPKS may be undertaken in te reo Māori.
 Assessment of such an application is undertaken and/or supported by a te reo Māori capable assessor.

 Decisions throughout the RPKS process are timely, transparent, robust, consistent, and defensible.
 The focus is for the maximum benefit of ākonga and to ensure that the quality, integrity, cohesion and standing of qualifications is upheld.